pingcap/tidiff/README.md

   - SQL Input Panel

     - Use `Enter` to execute SQL statements.
-If a SQL statement begins with “!” , then Golang template is firstly used, where you can embed statements or expressions that generate random data.
-If a SQL statement begins with “!!”, the generated SQL statement will appear on the output panel.
+If a SQL statement begins with `!` , then Golang template is firstly used, where you can embed statements or expressions that generate random data.
+If a SQL statement begins with `!!`, the generated SQL statement will appear on the output panel.
 The SQL statement rendered will not be output in the output panel by default.

     - Use `TAB` to switch between panels.

-    - Use `Up/Dn` to fast shift the focus to the History panel.
+    - Use `Up/Dn` to fast shift the focus to the `History` panel.

   - MySQL/TiDB Output Panel